ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 General Principles of Behavior
 ==============================

-This module follows some general principles useful for understanding the behavior of particlar NumPy operations on `MaskedArray`s.
+NumPy operations on `MaskedArray`s follow a few general principles of behavior.

 Unary and Binary operations
 ---------------------------